goldnarms/IconWiki/Deployment.md

 You can chech which remotes you have available at any given time by executing `git remote -v`.

+### Adding your SSH key to Heroku

+Heroku uses SSH keys to authenticate you, and the public key must be uploaded before you can deploy the app.

+- Navigate to your iCon project root folder
+- Execute `heroku keys:add`

+Heroku toolbelt will then upload an existing key (or create a new one for you).

 ### Pushing from GitHub to Heroku

 Navigate to you iCon project root folder and deploy using the `git push` command: